 end

-The biggest problem with integrating the `Shrine::Storage::Url` storage was to dynamically select the cache storage class, depending on what type of file (remote file or physical file) is uploaded.
+The biggest problem with integrating the `Shrine::Storage::Url` storage was dynamically selecting the cache storage class, depending on the type of file (remote or physical) uploaded.

-After doing some research into all the possibilities offered by Shrine, we came to the conclusion that, for this problem, the `default_storage` (http://shrinerb.com/rdoc/classes/Shrine/Plugins/DefaultStorage.html) and `dynamic_storage` (http://shrinerb.com/rdoc/classes/Shrine/Plugins/DynamicStorage.html) plugins offered by Shrine would not be good enough for our purposes.
-The problem here is that `Shrine::Attacher` (which the attachment methods delegate to) is instantiated *before* the attachment is assigned, so we can not conditionally select it based on the assigned value.
-We submitted the issue to the Shrine GitHub here, and Janko Marohnic, the author was very forthcoming with first a workaround and then a permanent fix.
+After doing some research into all the possibilities offered by Shrine, we concluded that, for this problem, the default_storage and dynamic_storage plugins offered by Shrine would not be good enough for our purposes.
+The problem is that `Shrine::Attacher` (which the attachment methods delegate to) is instantiated before the attachment is assigned, so we can not conditionally select it based on the assigned value.
+We submitted the issue to the Shrine GitHub here, and Janko Marohnic, the author, was very forthcoming with a workaround and a permanent fix.

-The most appropriate solution has been added to Shrine recently but not released yet.
-We’ve decided to use that, so a small modification in the Gemfile was required:
+The most appropriate solution has been added to Shrine recently but has not been released yet.
+We've decided to use that, so a slight modification in the Gemfile was required:

 gem 'shrine', git: 'https://github.com/janko-m/shrine.git', ref: 'd8b763f'